biocompute-objects/biocompute-object-llm/rag/docs/installation.md

 ## Usage

-The RAG approach can be run liek so:
+The RAG approach can be run like so:

 ```bash
 (env) python main.py